-- ► K-median: here the centers are always data points.
-Can be used if we only have distances, but no coordinates of data points. - lacktriangle weighted K-means: introduce weights for the individual data points - ▶ kernel-K-means: the kernelized version of K-means (note that all boundaries between clusters are linear).
-I. S. Dhillon, Y. Guan, and B. Kulis, Kernel k-means, spectral - clustering and normalized cuts.
-KDD, 2004. ▶ soft K-means: no hard assignments, but "soft" assignments (often interpreted as "probability" of belonging to a certain - (often interpreted as "probability" of belonging to a certain cluster) - ► Note: K-means is a simplified version of the EM-algorithm, which fits a Gaussian mixture model to the data.
+- K-median: here the centers are always data points.
+Can be used if we only have distances, but no coordinates of data points. - weighted K-means: introduce weights for the individual data points - ▶ kernel-K-means: the kernelized version of K-means (note that all boundaries between clusters are linear). - I. S. Dhillon, Y. Guan, and B. Kulis, Kernel k-means, spectral clustering and normalized cuts.
+KDD, 2004. - ▶ soft K-means: no hard assignments, but "soft" assignments (often interpreted as "probability" of belonging to a certain cluster) - ▶ Note: K-means is a simplified version of the EM-algorithm, which fits a Gaussian mixture model to the data.